- Phone: 651.487.7752

 This film is a 1966 American documentary film which explores the attempts of the pastor of Augustana Lutheran Church in Omaha, Nebraska, to persuade his all-white congregation to participate in conversations with their black neighbors.

-We will send the zoom link and other information to your email account before the first session.
+We will send the zoom link and other information to your email account.

 Diane thought, "I was so embarrassed realizing that the opinions and thoughts of our white brothers and sisters has not changed all that much in 50 years.
 This could have been filmed last month.
 This is a MUST SEE!
 Alot to digest and work through."